-The SFWMD conducts water supply planning for five regions encompassing the District: Upper Kissimmee Basin, Lower Kissimmee Basin, Upper East Coast, Lower East Coast, and Lower West Coast.
-These long-range plans project water demands and identify potential sources of water for each region and help local governments and utilities in their facility and comprehensive planning efforts.
-Water supply plans include population and demand estimates for at least a 20-year planning horizon, water resource protections, water source options, water resource evaluation, water resource and water supply projects and future direction to meet existing and future reasonable-beneficial uses while sustaining water resources and related natural systems.
-They also consider saltwater intrusion, and upcoming plans will evaluate sea level rise and climate change scenarios.
-Water supply plans are updated every five years.
+The SFWMD conducts water supply planning for five regions (Figure 8) encompassing the District: Upper Kissimmee Basin, Lower Kissimmee Basin, Upper East Coast, Lower East Coast, and Lower West Coast.
+Water supply plans are developed in coordination with stakeholders and the public and look at least 20 years into the future and are updated every five years to stay current with growth trends.
+These Plans evaluate current and future water demands and identify water sources and strategies to meet these needs while sustaining water resources and the environment.
+These plans help local governments and utilities in their facility and comprehensive planning efforts.
+Water supply plans include population and demand estimates for at least a 20-year planning horizon, water source options, water resource evaluation and protection, projects and future water supply direction.
+As it is related to resiliency, these plans and projections also consider saltwater intrusion, and future plans will evaluate sea level rise and climate change scenarios.

-Figure 7: Regional Water Supply Plan Update Schedule and Respective Planning Areas
+Figure 8.
+Regional Water Supply Plan Update Schedule and Respective Planning Areas

-To support water supply plans and other initiatives, the District has several groundwater models to simulate groundwater withdrawals and identify potential impacts to water resources.
-Currently, fresh ground water system models have the ability to evaluate drawdowns associated with those withdrawals.
-The East Coast Surficial Model (ECSM) is a density-dependent groundwater model that is currently under development by the District that will allow model runs to explicitly simulate the effects of sea-level rise and some aspects of climate change on the groundwater system.
+To support water supply plans and other initiatives, the District has several groundwater models that simulate groundwater withdrawals and identify potential impacts to water resources.
+Currently, fresh ground water system models can evaluate drawdowns associated with those withdrawals.
+The East Coast Surficial Model (ECSM) is a density-dependent groundwater model that is currently under development by the District and will allow model runs to explicitly simulate the effects of sea-level rise and some aspects of climate change on the groundwater system.
 The ECSM includes most of the Lower East Coast (LEC) planning region and the entire Upper East Coast (UEC) planning region.
 In addition, the Lower West Coast planning region is included in the District's Lower West Coast Surficial/Intermediate Aquifer Systems Model (LWCSIM).
 In the future, following the completion of the ECSM, it is envisioned that the LWCSIM will be upgraded to be density dependent as well.

-A Water Supply Vulnerability Assessment, currently under scoping, will utilize existing surface and groundwater modeling tools to evaluate the effects of sea level rise and climate change on our water supply.
+A Water Supply Vulnerability Assessment, currently under scoping, will utilize existing surface and groundwater modeling tools to evaluate the effects of sea level rise and climate change on our water supplies (See Chapter 10).
 The outputs of the model runs will identify potential impacts to water resources and areas the District needs to focus identification of strategies and projects that can increase water supply resilience.
-The Water Supply Vulnerability Assessment may be initiated later in 2022, with data preparation tasks, and has a 2-years estimated duration.
+The Water Supply Vulnerability Assessment will be initiated in 2023, with data preparation tasks, and has a 2-year estimated duration.
+The Water Supply Vulnerability Assessment will look beyond the traditional Water Supply Planning efforts and 20-year planning horizon and incorporate additional climate scenarios.
+This more detailed evaluation into the vulnerability of our water supply sources can help inform the development of new projects that will enhance the South Florida Region's water supply resiliency.
 This is part of an overall effort to help the District understand and plan around the complexities that factor into the current and future resilience of our water supplies.